 The Anglican Communion is a free association of national churches that are in communion with each other and with the Church of England, and in most cases are outgrowths of the Church of England.
 All of the bishops of the Anglican Communion meet every ten years at the invitation of the Archbishop of Canterbury; the meeting is called the Lambeth Conference, named after Lambeth Palace.

-In accordance with Canon 2 of the Second Ecumenical Council held in Constantinople in 381, which is binding on the Anglican Communion, the national churches, as well as their provinces, and dioceses have geographical boundaries and therefore do not overlap.
-The Anglican Communion does not recognize more than one denomination of Anglicans in the same country, and two bishops cannot have overlapping dioceses according to an ancient ecumenical council.
+In accordance with Canon 2 of the Second Ecumenical Council held in Constantinople in 381, which is binding on the Anglican Communion, the national churches, as well as their provinces and dioceses have geographical boundaries and therefore do not overlap.
+The Anglican Communion does not recognize more than one denomination of Anglicans in the same country, and two bishops cannot have overlapping dioceses.

 There is some confusion about the term Anglican in the USA, which is the reason for this entry.
 The only church body in the United States that is in the Anglican Communion is the Episcopal Church.
 Some congregations have broken away from the Episcopal Church for various reasons, some because they reject the 1979 revision of the Book of Common Prayer, some because they reject the ordination of women, and others because they reject the inclusion or ordination of gay people.
 They all put Anglican in their name, which correctly indicates their history, heritage, and worship.
 Because of the one-church-per-country rule dating back to 381, they cannot be part of the Anglican Communion unless the Anglican Communion rejects the Episcopal Church and replaces it with them.

 Some of the breakaway congregations in the United States have affiliated themselves with African bishops to remain in the Anglican Communion.
 As long as the Episcopal Church is in the Anglican Communion, it breaks the rule against overlapping dioceses.
-If their conviction prevails that the Episcopal Church is not valid, it does not break the rule.
+If their conviction prevails that the Episcopal Church is not valid, they are not breaking the rule.